ANU-CHEEKI-BREEKI/google-play-console-prices-localizer/README.md

 `--restore [-v] [-l]`
     To reset all local prices to the default prices. `-v` To see IAPs lists during restoring, `-l` to also see local prices

+`--restore-rev [-v] [-l]`
+    To reset all local prices to the default prices provided in default-prices-in-local-currency.json

+`--localize-rev [-v] [-l]`
+    To reset all local prices to the default prices provided in default-prices-in-local-currency.json multiplied by SetDefaultPricesPercentage
+    And set all local prices to  prices provided in default-prices-in-local-currency.json multiplied by % from localized-prices-template.json.
+    This is useful if you want to set regional prices for country that not support local prices yet (Argentina for example).
+So this countries will show prices based on default price

 ---

 ### Examples